What To Know About Condo Associations: Your Guide To Rules, Fees And Insurance

 Condo Association Insurance

 In addition to covering general upkeep and operating expenses, your condo association fees pay for the condo association insurance policy.
-The condo association insurance policy covers damages to exterior areas of the building or complex, including the basement, roof, parking structure and elevator, or amenities such as the clubhouse, community pool or gym.
+The condo association insurance policy covers damages to exterior areas of the building or complex, including the basement, roof, parking structure and elevator, or other amenities such as the clubhouse, community pool or gym.

 It’s important, however, not to confuse condo association insurance with individual condo insurance.
 While the condo association insurance policy covers the areas outside of your home, you’ll still be responsible for the maintenance and repair of your condo’s interior.
-As such, you’ll want to consider an individual condo insurance policy, which operates similar to homeowners insurance.
+As such, you’ll want to consider an individual condo insurance policy, which operates similarly to homeowners insurance.

 Get approved to buy a home.